Initial Assessment and Referral Decision Support Tool

 Integration of IAR-DST within existing primary systems will streamline decision-making processes and reduce overall administrative load.

-To use the IAR-DST effectively, clinicians are required to attend a training workshop hosted by Sydney North Health Network (2 hour session).
+In order to use the IAR-DST effectively, it is recommended that clinicians attend a 2 hour training workshop hosted by Sydney North Health Network.

-* General Practitioners are eligible for a reimbursement payment of $300.00 exc.
+General Practitioners, including GP Registrars are eligible for a reimbursement payment of $300.00 exc.
 GST for their successful completion of training

-*Limit and exclusions apply – We encourage enrollment as soon as possible.
+*Limit and exclusions apply – We encourage enrolment as soon as possible.
 GP reimbursement places are limited to the first 500 registrations.

 *GPs must NOT be primarily working in an organisation who currently receive Commonwealth funding (e.g. headspace sites and Aboriginal Medical Centres)